prb28/vscode-amiga-assembly/docs/directives/erem.md

 ```

 ## Description
-Ends an outcommented block.
+Ends an outcommented block from [rem](rem.md).
 Assembly will continue.